Jaw Pain: Have You Ever Suffered From It?

 Pain that’s centered around the ears

 Sometimes the pain associated with jaw pain is concentrated around one or both ears.
-In this case, the discomfort can radiate to the upper parts of your face, even to the top of your head.
+The discomfort can radiate to the upper parts of your face, even to the top of your head.

 - This joint pain will appear especially when you talk, yawn, and eat.